prosenjit500/Zomato_Performance_Analysis/README.md

 - Month
 - Quarter

 ###	📈 Business Growth Recommendations for Zomato

-Based on the analysis, the following strategic recommendations can drive business growth:
+Based on the analysis, these strategies can help Zomato boost business performance:

--	**Focus on High Performing Cities**: Increase marketing and partnership efforts in cities like Amritsar and Cora Mongola with high sales and restaurant density.
+-	**📉 Focus on High Performing Cities: Prioritize marketing and partnerships in cities like Amritsar and Cora Mongola

--	**Expand in Underserved Locations**: Scale operations in areas with low restaurant availability like Science City to improve coverage.
+-	**🧭 Expand in Underserved Areas: Increase restaurant availability in regions such as Science City

--	**Promote Best-Selling Items**: Highlight and promote top-selling dishes such as Jeera Rice and popular cuisines like North Indian Chinese to boost engagement.
+-	**🍽️ Promote Best-Selling Items: Advertise popular dishes like Jeera Rice and trending cuisines

--	**Leverage Young Demographic**: Tailor marketing strategies and offers for the 21-25 age group, the platform’s largest user base.
+-	**🧑‍🎓 Target Young Adults: Customize promotions for the 21–25 demographic, the largest user segment

--	**Enhance Loyalty Programs**: Implement user retention strategies to reduce YoY user loss and improve engagement from <21 users.
+-	**🔁 Strengthen Retention: Address churn, particularly among <21 users, through loyalty programs

--	**Boost Veg and Non-Veg Sales Growth**: Introduce combo deals or festival offers to maintain momentum in both food categories.
+-	**🥗 Support Category Growth: Use combo deals or seasonal campaigns to increase veg and non-veg sales

--	**Capitalize on Monthly Trends**: Use March sales peaks for campaign planning and address the sales dip in August through targeted discounts or events.
+-	**📆 Optimize Monthly Strategy: Leverage March’s high and counteract August’s low sales via targeted campaigns

-## 🛠 Tools & Technologies Used
+### 🛠 Tools & Technologies Used

-Microsoft Excel – Quick data analysis and formatting
+-	**Microsoft Excel – Quick data analysis and formatting

-Power BI – Data cleaning, modeling, and dashboard visualization
+-	**Power BI – Data cleaning, modeling, and dashboard visualization

-Microsoft SQL Server – External queries for in-depth analysis and logic development
+-	**Microsoft SQL Server – External queries for in-depth analysis and logic development

-Microsoft Word – Documentation of SQL queries and project summary
+-	**Microsoft Word – Documentation of SQL queries and project summary

 ## 📥 Download
 You can download the Power BI dashboard file from Google Drive:
 [Download Zomato_Dashboard.pbix](https://drive.google.com/drive/folders/1RA2tFu_CABDJ4KHfqoGcRE53m8yu1-u6?usp=drive_link)

 ## 🚀 Getting Started
 To explore the dashboard:
 1. Download the `.pbix` file from the link above
 2. Open it with Power BI Desktop
 3. Use the slicers and visuals to explore the performance insights

 ## 📬 Contact
 For any queries or suggestions, feel free to connect on [LinkedIn](https://www.linkedin.com/in/prosenjitmajumder)